-On our first day we did have a go riding just next to it in the open water too which is deeper and less clear, so it’s up to you if you want to try it.
+On our first day we did have a go riding just next to the lagoon in the open water which is deeper and less clear, so it’s up to you if you want to try it.

 There’s a few ways to enjoy your time here when you’re not kiting.

 If you’re into fishing or crabbing you may want to bring your gear.
-Otherwise check out doing a…
+Otherwise head out on a…

 At low tide we enjoyed walking out to the coral reef just in front of Australian Kite Surfari.
 I’ve heard of locals doing this in around Kurrimine Beach near Mission beach, but you can practically do it anytime of the year here.
 It’s so interesting to see it closely outside of the water, it looks much more slimy and pretty alien actually!